COBRA CHALLENGE DIV1A/DIV 2 ROC (Regional Open Circuit)

 PUBLIC TRANSPORTATION: From Manhattan by train: PATH train from Manhattan to Hoboken.
 The walk would be about 20 minutes.
 Taxis available in Hoboken (appx 4 minute ride to Cobra).
 Have the cab take Observer Highway West and turn left on Grove St. The Lackawanna Warehouse is on the right-hand side between 18th and 16th St.

-There are specific three parking locations.*
+There are 3 specified parking locations.*

 *IMPORTANT NOTE- the small parking lot at the southwest corner of Grove and 18th St is no longer available for Cobra Events.
 Do not park in this lot even if there are empty spaces.